 - 69% are likely to continue to use CBD for sex

 These findings suggest that CBD can be extremely effective for many aspects of sex, not just for alleviating pain.

 The landmark “Sex in America: A Definitive Survey” published in 1994 estimated about 20% of women experience pain during or after sex, and those numbers increase to about 33% after menopause.
 Women often don’t discuss or report pain or discomfort, because of shame or social stigma.

 “One of the things your body shuts down when it’s in a state of chronic anxiety is its libido,” says Kiana Reeves, Director of Communication and Community Education at Foria, in an interview with Lindsey Barlett.

 “One aspect of cannabis and hemp is that both of them work with the nervous system to really bring stress levels down, which bring us into sensation.”

 If you are experiencing discomfort, CBD isn’t a replacement for seeking professional medical help.
 But it can certainly be a means to enhance sexual experience and alleviate pain.

-For more ideas, check out The Alchemist’s Kitchen’s Season of Love collection!
+For more ideas, check out The Alchemist’s Kitchen’s Sensual Bliss Collection!